BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 What changes in 2026?

-Expanded depth of review — no longer just managing directors, but also compliance officers, anti-money laundering officers, and other key roles
+Expanded review scope — no longer only managing directors, but also compliance officers, money laundering officers, and other key roles

-Ongoing monitoring — a one-time check is not enough.
-Sanctions list screening at least weekly, PEP status on an ongoing basis
+Ongoing monitoring — a one-time check is no longer sufficient.
+Sanctions list screening at least weekly, PEP status continuously

-Personal liability — managing directors are personally liable if checks are inadequate.
+Personal liability — managing directors are personally liable in the event of inadequate checks.
 This also applies retroactively to people hired before January 2026

 Who is affected?